Employee Disability Accommodation in the Workplace

 When appropriate documentation is available related to a disability which may directly affect the performance of an employee, the following procedure must be followed before any accommodation can be provided.

-- Documentation materials will go to the Director of Human Resources for review.
+- Documentation materials will go to the Director of Human Resources or designee for review.
 If submitted documentation is not sufficient, the employee will be advised in writing that further evaluation/verification is needed.
+The employee may be asked to sign a written authorization allowing the Director of Human Resources or a designee to talk with the employee’s physician regarding the accommodation.

 - The Director of Human Resources will determine employee eligibility for accommodations.
 A meeting between the employee and Director will take place at which time reasonable accommodations will be discussed.
 The employee may be accompanied by a member of the University community to assist with the communication process.
 In addition, medical practitioners, therapists or interpreters may be included, if required.
 If accommodations are deemed necessary and appropriate, a written accommodation plan will be issued.
 If an accommodation plan is not deemed necessary or appropriate, a statement of finding to this effect will be issued.
 All such statements will be retained in a file separate from the employee’s Human Resources file.